Casa particular: Varieties

 A casa particular is basically a private family establishment that provides paid lodging, usually on a short-term basis.
 This term applies to full apartments and houses, rooms inside people's homes, mini-apartments or rooms with separate entrance (studio or efficiency type rooms).

 It is also considered a type of boarding house typically operated out of a single family residence where guests can be accommodated at night in private bedrooms (which may or may not be equipped with private baths) and where breakfast, sometimes continental and sometimes the full English variety, is served in the morning.
 The business may be operated either as a primary occupation or as a secondary source of income, and the staff often consists of the house's owner(s) and members of their family who live there.

-Because they are usually small, rarely with room for more than about 5–6 guests, it is advisable for anyone wanting to stay at a particular casa particular during high season to make advance reservations.
+Because they are usually small, rarely with room for more than about 5–6 guests, it is advisable for anyone wanting to stay at a particular casa particular during high season (Nov-Apr) to make advance reservations.
 However, outside the season there is no need because there are often many such casas, causing competition and opening opportunities to strike a deal.
 Prices can then drop to 15 euro or even less for longer stays.
 During high season they can rise to over 30 euro.